Introduction to VBScript

 2. Case Insensitive Language

-It is a case insensitive language which means that any keyword or variable that is spelled the same way irrespective of a case (whether upper case or lower case) are treated the same.
+It is a case insensitive language, which means that any keyword or variable spelled the same way irrespective of a case (whether an upper case or lower case) is treated the same.
 For example, variables INT_COUNT and int_count are treated the same.

 3. Variables in VBScript